oracle/gdk-vscode-extensions/micronaut-tools/README.md

 **Prerequisites:**
 * An Oracle Cloud Infrastructure (OCI) account.
-* The [OCI DevOps Tools extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.oci-devops) (part of the [Graal Cloud Native Extension Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack)).
+* The [OCI DevOps Tools extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.oci-devops) (part of the [_Graal Development Kit for Micronaut_ Extension Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack)).

 The OCI DevOps Tools extension provisions build and deployment pipelines for:
 * An OCI native executable container: a containerized native executable
 * An OCI Java container: a containerized Micronaut application

 It can also provision a cluster to run your container on Oracle's [Container Engine for Kubernetes](https://docs.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm).
-For more information about using the OCI DevOps Tools Extension, see [Using OCI DevOps Tools Extensions in VS Code](https://www.graal.cloud/gcn/get-started/using-gcn-vscode-tools/).
+For more information about using the OCI DevOps Tools Extension, see [Using OCI DevOps Tools Extensions in VS Code](https://www.graal.cloud/gdk/vscode-tools/using-gdk-vscode-tools/).

 ### Connect to an Oracle Autonomous Database